 If you wish to see snow, you can travel 1-2 months earlier, around the end of the year.
 During this time, Sa Pa transforms into a fairytale village with many festivals from ethnic tribes to celebrate the New Year.
 Remember to join their “love market” where boys and girls come to play traditional games, flirt and date in a romantic setting.
 The best way to explore the local culture is by staying at a homestay, normally a traditional house-on-stilts, joining the locals in numerous interesting activities.
 Take note that during this time, prices usually go up at least 10 -20%, but the fun should be worth the price!

 Best time to Go to Ha Long Bay: Winter to Spring (late October – April) or Summer Holidays

 Winter is the Best Time for Foreigners

 Enjoy your wonderful trip until April.
-Take note that there will be a short period during the traditional New Year’s holiday of Vietnam, which comes around February, most services will stop.
+Take note that there will be a short period during the traditional New Year’s holiday in Vietnam, which comes around February, and most services will stop.

 If You Go for the Summer, Try to Go Earlier than the Crowd